 The Research Data Center at LIfBi protocols which harmonization rule was applied to which variable of life history episodes that have been updated over several survey waves.
-These harmonization tables are not publicly available, but can be viewed upon specific request.
+The information is stored in the datasets for each relevant variable in the additional attributes or characteristics.
+The harmonization can also be viewed upon specific request.